CreatingNull/CreatingNull.github.io/protocols/uos/index.md

 Address 0 always refers to the Host device.
 A command is sent over UART any time you need to set or request some information from the UOS device.

+## Device Implementations

+* Arduino (Device 0) - Running on top of the arduino bootloader, designed for ATMega328, namely the Uno and Nano.

 ## System Architecture

 The system is segregated using addresses to refer to specific functionality.